GauravDeshmukh17/GauravDeshmukh17/README.md

 - 👋 Hi, I’m @GauravDeshmukh17
-- 👀 I’m interested in T.E
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web Development
 - 💞️ I have knowledge of DSA
 - 📫 How to reach me : gauravdeshmukh1703@gmail.com